akinsolasalami/twitter-python/README.md

 # twitter-python
-A collection of some of the cool python functions I've learnt on Twitter
+A collection of some of the cool python functions I've learnt or would like to utilize that I found on Twitter.

+## Last Updated
+__8th December, 2021__